javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 alert( str.search(*!*/love/i*/!*) != -1 ); // false
 ```

-If the regexp has flag `pattern:g`, then `regexp.test` looks from `regexp.lastIndex` property and updates it, just like `regexp.exec`.
+If the regexp has flag `pattern:g`, then `regexp.test` looks from `regexp.lastIndex` property and updates this property, just like `regexp.exec`.

 So we can use it to search from a given position: